Danniella Westbrook: Other work

 Westbrook has featured in several documentaries, including an interview with British journalist Martin Bashir for the Tonight with Trevor McDonald show and Danniella Westbrook: My Nose and Me for Channel 4.
-In April 2006, Danniella released an autobiography entitled The Other Side of Nowhere, which gives a depiction of her struggles with cocaine.
+In April 2006, Westbrook released an autobiography entitled The Other Side of Nowhere, which gives a depiction of her struggles with cocaine.

-Danniella competed in the fifth series of Dancing on Ice and was partnered by newcomer professional Matthew Gonzalez in 2010.
+Westbrook competed in the fifth series of Dancing on Ice and was partnered by newcomer professional Matthew Gonzalez in 2010.
 She was eliminated from the show in the semi-finals, placing fourth overall.
 In 2013, she appeared in Channel 4 teen soap opera Hollyoaks as an instalment of a storyline, which saw Westbrook's character Trudy Ryan hire Jacqui McQueen (Claire Cooper) and Theresa McQueen (Jorgie Porter).
 In 2014, she appeared in the Vigilante Film 'Mob Handed'.
 She was due to reprise her role as Trudy on Hollyoaks in 2015, however this was cancelled with a representative from Hollyoaks claiming that she "breached her contract".

 On 5 January 2016, she entered the Celebrity Big Brother house to take part in the seventeenth series.
 On 5 February, Westbrook reached the final and finished in fifth place.
 Since her appearance on Celebrity Big Brother she has appeared on Loose Women and This Morning, followed by a brief return to EastEnders.

-Westbrook has not performed for film or television since mid 2016.
+Westbrook has not performed for TV or film since mid-2016.
 In December of that year, she began DJing.

-In February 2019, Westbrook embarked on a career as a motivational speaker, speaking to international crowds at several shows of 'Yes You Can – Inspired to Achieve' at London's Earl's Court.
+In February 2019, Westbrook embarked on a career as a motivational speaker, speaking to international crowds at several shows entitled Yes You Can – Inspired to Achieve at London's Earl's Court.

-In October 2022, it was reported that Westbrook would star in a West End adult pantomime, titled Sinderfella.
-She played The Fairy Godmother for one-night only, on 12 December 2022, in The Prince of Wales Theatre, Drury Lane.
+In October 2022, it was reported that Westbrook would star in a West End of London adult pantomime, titled Sinderfella.
+She played The Fairy Godmother for one-night only, on 12 December 2022, at The Prince of Wales Pub on Drury Lane.